curt-mitch/awesome-PETs/README.md

 ### Papers

 - [Guidelines for Evaluating Differential Privacy Guarantees](https://csrc.nist.gov/pubs/sp/800/226/ipd) - NIST publication providing an overview of DP with a focus on practical considerations and common pitfalls when using DP in practice.

+- [Differential Privacy: A Primer for a Non-Technical Audience](https://scholarship.law.vanderbilt.edu/jetlaw/vol21/iss1/4/) - In-depth yet accessible overview of DP.

+- [Issues Encountered Deploying Differential Privacy](https://arxiv.org/abs/1809.02201) - Review of deployment and usage of DP for the 2020 United States population census.

+### Videos

+- [Protecting Privacy with MATH](https://www.youtube.com/watch?v=pT19VwBAqKA) - Overview of DP and related concepts by the [MinutePhysics](https://www.youtube.com/@MinutePhysics) channel in collaboration with the US Census Bureau.

 ## Federated Learning